danielwbeebe/React-Native-Tutorial/README.md

 Here are a few examples of code in React Native:

-First, this code must be added to render the app using React Native in the index file:
+First, this is the basic boilerplate which the programmer uses to show information, always using one <View> component, which holds the rest of the components.

         import {AppRegistry, Text, View} from 'react-native'

-Rendering the information (also in the index file):

         export default class newAppName extends Component {
           render(){